in Giant Sequoia National Monument

 Once atop Dome Rock, hikers may walk out as far as they dare on the eastern edge and have a look down.
 The granite curves away and disappears below, making the sides of Dome Rock popular with climbers.
 For another perspective, visit Needles Lookout.
 This 5-mile hike delivers even better views.
 South of Dome Rock, Trail of 100 Giants offers another popular and easy excursion.
 No fee or permit is required to visit Dome Rock, so get out and enjoy!

 To get to the trailhead: From Quaking Aspen Campground, drive south for 3.5 miles and turn east off the Western Divide Highway on Forest Route 21S69.
-There will be signs for Dome Rock at the intersection.
+Signs for Dome Rock are posted at the intersection.
 Drive up the road a short distance to the parking lot at the base of the dome.

 Trailhead address: Forest Route 21S70, Sequoia National Forest, Springville, CA 93265